TAbdiukov/COMP6443-WebApp-tools/README.md

 ﻿# COMP6443-WebApp-tools

 ![Picture](./Misc/image1.png)
-Tools designed for UNSW's COMP6443 / 6483 course (WebApp security)
+Tools designed for UNSW's COMP6443 / 6483 course (WebApp Security)

 ## Trivia

-All things here were written ASAP upon the need with lack of optimisation.
+These tools were not optimized much and were written on-the-fly to meet the demand.

 * **arbitrary_code_injection** - arbitrary code execution.
 See one of tapes to get idea of what it is 😊
 * **crash_your_browser_or_server** - with a good chance (~10%) crashes your browser if not the whole OS!
 Thanks gent